You want smart political talk without the meltdowns?

 The selection of the members, you know, they're all there, Republican or Democrat, because they can't stand Donald Trump.

-I mean, when you think of the really fundamental American values that are being, you know, trashed, basically, and not followed.
+I mean, when you think of the really fundamental American values that are being trashed, basically, and not followed.

-um in a physical sense How much of this Twitter stuff have you had to go through?
+How much, in a physical sense, how much of this Twitter stuff have you had to go through?

-I mean I can I I have this image in my head of you and everybody else involved in this sitting up into the wee hours, you know, and looking at, you know, Twitter, Twitter number one thousand seven hundred and five, et cetera.
+I mean, I have this image in my head of you and everybody else involved in this sitting up into the wee hours, you know, and looking at Twitter number 1705, et cetera.

-How how much of this was there and how long did it take you to go through?
+How much of this was there, and how long did it take you to go through?

-Yeah, I mean it is it's enormous amount of information and yeah, I definitely have been um until I published my piece, I just wasn't doing any I wasn't returning any phone calls on any of the other things I work on because you know, part of it is that there's there's hundred there's thousands of documents that we've had to read through.
+And yeah, I definitely have been, until I published my piece, I just wasn't doing any, I wasn't returning any phone calls on any of the other things I work on because, you know, part of it is that there's thousands of documents that we've had to read through.

-So uh we feel very uh blessed to have had it, and honestly, I think that in my Twitter thread, I think there's plenty of information in that single Twitter files part seven to justify a serious congressional investigation and maybe a special prosecutor because the documents that we've revealed um show show the pattern quite quite clearly.
+And honestly, I think that in my Twitter thread, I think there's plenty of information in that single Twitter files part seven to justify a serious congressional investigation and maybe a special prosecutor because the documents that we've revealed show the pattern quite clearly.

 Yeah, yeah, exactly.

-I went back and looked at a book about the FBI written by uh a guy named Ronald Kessler who did an in-depth study of it.
+Well, as I said to another of our guests, knowing that I was going to be having a conversation over the course of the show today about the FBI, I went back and looked at a book about the FBI written by a guy named Ronald Kessler, who did an in-depth study of it.

-And there you find uh w what was sort of amusing to me since it's this was uh long ago, uh J. Edgar Hoover basically telling President Kennedy he's got he's got an informant who says that he was he President Kennedy was married before Jackie.
+And there you find what was sort of amusing to me since this was long ago, J. Edgar Hoover basically telling President Kennedy he's got an informant who says that he, President Kennedy, was married before Jackie.

-Then then he tells Robert Kennedy, who's not only the president's brother but attorney general and therefore Hoover's boss that he has information from the agent that he was ha that he, Bobby Kennedy was having an affair with a woman in El Paso.
+Then he tells Robert Kennedy, who's not only the president's brother, but attorney general and therefore Hoover's boss, that he has information from an agent that he, Bobby Kennedy, was having an affair with a woman in El Paso.

-And Robert Kennedy replied isily, he'd never been to El Paso.
+And Robert Kennedy replied icily, he'd never been to El Paso.

 And then he did the same thing with Richard Nixon.

-Uh we have information, sir, that you're uh that you've been having an affair with a woman in China.
+We have information, sir, that you've been having an affair with a woman in China.

-And I just think this has gotten out of control that this this whole business of uh you know hating Donald Trump has really pulled the curtain back because I think it's about more than Donald Trump.
+And I just think this has gotten out of control, that this whole business of hating Donald Trump has really pulled the curtain back because I think it's about more than Donald Trump.

-I think if you've got people in these positions thinking that they can do whatever they want uh and not get caught and manipulate uh the American media or big tech and and not to mention if you've got people in big tech that are all too willing to be manipulated.
+If you've got people in these positions thinking that they can do whatever they want and not get caught and manipulate the American media or big tech.

 Yes.

-You may uh that you know, people it went uh viral on Twitter the other day, the testimony of Frank Church in believe 1974, 1975, he was a member of Congress or maybe a senator who was involved in kind of cleaning up the intelligence agencies which had been uh had had really had been there'd been abuse of power.
+He was a member of Congress or maybe a senator who was involved in kind of cleaning up the intelligence agencies, which had been, had, had really, there had been an abuse of power.

 I mean, I think our founding fathers were aware that this would happen.

-So you have a uh basically a good system, but we need we need to clean up these agencies and root out the politicization of them.
+And so you have basically a good system, but we need to clean up these agencies and root out the politicization of them and get some new oversight, some new mechanisms.

-And on the media, that's on the on the FBI side.
+And on the media, that's on the FBI side.

-On the media side, you know, with the internet is changing everything.
+On the media side, the internet is changing everything.

-Uh the social media environment has opened up new voices for that.
+The social media environment has opened up new voices so that Elon Musk is working.

-You know, Elon Musk um is working, you know, people that he knows are independent or not at the traditional corporate media.
+People that he knows are independent are not at the traditional corporate media.

 We're independent, but now the media has to kind of follow what we're writing on this.